garrefa/AXMagicIdentifiers/README.md

 ## Usage

+**Please, update to version 1.0.6.
+Older versions had a bug where some delegate methods for UITableViews and UICollectionViews were not being called.**

 Just import the magical header in your pch file and you are done.

 ```ruby
 #import <AXMagicIdentifiers.h>
 ```

+## What this does:

 From now on, lets call accessibilityIdentifier property as accID.

-What this does:

 - Top levem UIViews have accID set as 'CLASS_NAME'_VIEW.
 - UITableViewCells have accID set as 'CLASS_NAME'_CELL_S'SECTION_NUMBER'R'ROW_NUMBER'.